themanan/ogmen_coding_round/README.md

 ```sh
 ros2 launch bot_description rviz.launch
 ```
+NOTE: IT WILL SHOW ROBOT TF AND CHASSIS ONLY.
+IF YOU WISH TO SEE LASER SCAN AND CAMERA FEED IN RVIZ, PLEASE CHANGE THE RVIZ FILE WITH THE FILES AVAILABLE IN bot_description->rviz

 ### Gazebo Simulation without world

 To spawn the robot in an empty Gazebo world, use the spawn.launch file: